raheelsayeed/hvp-pipeline/generated_data/sample_survey.md

 63F, history of hyperlipidemia, no medications, no procedures.
 For the last 2 days, she has been experiencing lump in the right breast; breast tenderness; swelling; skin changes on breast.
 "I feel a bit of tenderness in my right breast."
 Vitals are 76 bpm, 118/74 blood pressure, 16 RR, 98.6 temp, pain score 2

+Instruct Human: Please evaluate the patient scenarios carefully and select the option you would prefer as a clinician.

+Instruct LLM: Please an answer from the choices and reply in JSON format as {"answer": "<your-answer-choice>"}

 **Please select one answer:**
 - Yes
 - No

-_Category: Triage, tags: medical, triage_

 ## Question 2

 _System prompt: None_

+_Category: Triage, tags: medical, triage_

 Here is the patient you are currently scheduled to see tomorrow: